awsdocs/amazon-rekognition-developer-guide/doc_source/images-bytes.md

 These topics provide examples of supplying image bytes to Amazon Rekognition Image API operations by using a file loaded from a local file system\.
 You pass image bytes to an Amazon Rekognition API operation by using the [Image](API_Image.md) input parameter\.
 Within `Image`, you specify the `Bytes` property to pass base64\-encoded image bytes\.

 Image bytes passed to an Amazon Rekognition API operation by using the `Bytes` input parameter must be base64 encoded\.
 The AWS SDKs that these examples use automatically base64\-encode images\.
 You don't need to encode image bytes before calling an Amazon Rekognition API operation\.
-For more information, see [Images](images-information.md)\.
+For more information, see [Image specifications](images-information.md)\.

 In this example JSON request for `DetectLabels`, the source image bytes are passed in the `Bytes` input parameter\.